School Performance Tables

 The pupils have been taking part in a "Park Smart" initiative run by a local radio station, to encourage parents around the county to be safety aware when driving to school.
 A sample of their posters is below.

-Pupils and staff raised over £700 for BBC Children in Need in November and over £600 on Red Nose Day 2017.
+Pupils and staff raised over £600 on Red Nose Day 2017, £328 for jeans for Genes and £465 for MacMillan Cancer research.
 These are just some of the fund raising days in school that this year have seen us raise over £2k for charitable causes.

 Payment for school lunches can be made on the Hobbs School Catering website by clicking here.